joelfiddes/cv-markdown/index.md

 ## Employment & Projects

+`2022`
+__World Meteorological Organistation__ _Consultant_ Analysis and inventory of existing mountain observation and data sources related to snow, glaciers, permafrost, discharge, and ancillary data in Central Asia (Afghanistan, Tajikistan, Kyrgyzstan, Uzbekistan and Kazakhstan)

+`2021-2023`
+__FutureWater__ _Consultant_ Developing a Glacio-Hydrological Model and IWRM Plan for a Selected Sub-basin in the Central Himalayas, Uttarakhand, India financed by the Swiss Agency Development Cooperation (www.futurewater.eu).

+`2021-`
+__World Bank__ _Consultant_ Assessment Of Contributing Factors Of The May 2021 Disasters In Tajikistan.
+A forensic study under the Strengthening Critical Infrastructure against Natural Hazards Project (SCINHP, P158298)

 `2018-`
 __WSL Institute for Snow and Avalanche Research SLF__ _Research scientist_.
 Investigating snow processes in High Asia using models, EO data and field measurements under SNF project "From Cloud to Ground: Snow Accumulation in Extreme Environments".
 SDC funded projects in Central Asia CROMO-ADAPT (2021-2025) and WWCS together with CARITAS CH (2020-2024).
 Both projects focus on mountain related water and hazards nexus and collaborate with an extensive network of regional partners.
 Member of the Swiss Polar Institute flagship project "PAMIR".